 At the end of the day, an Experience System greatly reduces your development efforts and the time it takes you to bring new applications and digital services to market (as well as to iterate on them).
 It also helps you ensure that experience best-practices are replicated across your entire digital portfolio.
 And - as one of our customers put it - the consistency and quality of your digital presence becomes intentional and not something that comes almost as a miracle out of trying to tackle the complexity of managing dozens of siloed teams working in different channels and technologies.

-Bringing Experience Systems to Life: Low-Code Multiexperience Development Platforms
+Bringing Experience Systems to Life: Multiexperience Development Platforms

-This is where low-code multiexperience development platforms (MXDPs) shine.
-By employing visual development and a single platform approach to developing digital experiences for all touchpoints, multiexperience development platforms allow you to quickly bring an experience system to life.
+This is where a multiexperience development platforms (MXDPs) shine.
+These platforms employ visual development and a single platform approach to developing digital experiences for all touchpoints, allowing you to quickly bring an experience system to life.

 This means not only creating the digital experience components that standardize those 80% of functionality that are common between touchpoints, but also quickly developing that last mile of the experience that is truly differentiating and unique, and makes it feel native.

-And because low-code development is much faster than using traditional development, all of this is done in weeks instead of years - and that last mile is decreased to just a “final inch”.
+And because modern MXDPs support low-code methods, it is much faster than using traditional development, all of this is done in weeks instead of years - and that last mile is decreased to just a “final inch”.

 Customer expectations on what a frictionless experience means keep rising, and to meet them companies need to create applications for an increasing number of touchpoints.